-Users can obtain information on all magnetic tape device characteristics by using the Get Device/Volume Information (\$GETDVI) system service.
-(See the VAX/VMS System Services Reference Manual in the VAX/VMS System Routines Reference Volume.)
+You can obtain information on all magnetic tape device characteristics by using the Get Device/Volume Information (\$GETDVI) system service.
+(See the VMS System Services Reference Manual.)

 \$GETDVI returns magnetic tape characteristics when you specify the item codes DVI\$DEVCHAR, DVI\$DEVCHAR2, DVI\$DEVDEPEND, and DVI\$DEVDEPEND2.
 Tables 6-2, 6-3, and 6-4 list these characteristics.
 The \$DEVDEF macro defines the device-independent characteristics, the \$MTDEF macro defines the device-dependent characteristics, and the \$MT2DEF macro defines the extended device characteristics.
 The extended device characteristics apply only to the TU81-Plus.